 Broadway & Clementine, Anaheim, CA

-The community of Anaheim has taken to the streets for nearly 100 years, celebrating the season with a Fall Festival and Halloween Parade.
-Guests 12 and under are invited to dress up in their best Halloween attire and take part in the Kiddie Costume Contest.
-The best-dressed pets can take part in the Halloween Pooch Pawrade.
-The parade travels down Center Street Promenade through Downtown and ends at the Anaheim Packing House.
-The first Anaheim Halloween parade was held in 1924, and led by baseball legends Babe Ruth and Walter Johnson.
+For 100 years, Anaheim has celebrated the season with the Fall Festival and Halloween Parade.
+Guests 12 and under are invited to dress up in their Halloween best for the Kiddie Costume Contest and the best-dressed pets can join in the Halloween Pooch Pawrade.
+The parade travels along Center Street Promenade through Downtown ending at the Anaheim Packing House.
+The first Anaheim Halloween Parade was in 1924, led by baseball legends Babe Ruth and Walter Johnson.
 At the peak of popularity, the Anaheim parade drew nearly 150,000 spectators into the streets, and the event was televised in Los Angeles and Orange County.

 12201 S. Oak Glen Road, Yucaipa, CA 92399

 Saturday 11:00 a.m. – 4:00 p.m. & Sunday 10:00 a.m. – 4:00 p.m.